Face Recognition with ResNet

 $$\text{ReLU}(z) = \max(0,z)$$

-This just means “if it’s negative, make it zero.”
+If it’s negative, make it zero.
+That’s it.
 Without this, our network would just be doing fancy matrix multiplication, which can’t learn complex patterns.

 Real networks have many filters per layer.
 So instead of one output, you get: